The South Arm Women Community Kitchen serves a side dish of Garlic Parmesan Roasted Broccoli with the Beef Stew with Noodles.

-Here is how this is made … More on following page.
-Click here to continue reading
+Here is how this is made … Continue reading

 The last element in the Pabellon Criollo dish is the Fried Plaintain Slices.
 Plaintain is generally used for cooking.
 Unripe plaintain is starchy and not suitable to be eaten raw.
 Plantain also has a firmer texture than sweet banana.
 That’s why they are usually steam, boil or fry before eaten.

 When buying plantain, you want to pick those with brownish skin for a more ripe plantain which tends to be sweeter.